home-assistant/home-assistant.io/source/_components/counter.markdown

 ### {% linkable_title Restore State %}

-This component will automatically restore the state it had prior to Home Assistant stopping as long as you have the `recorder` component enabled and your entity has `restore` set to `True` which is the default.
-To disable this feature, set `restore` to `False`.
+This component will automatically restore the state it had prior to Home Assistant stopping as long as you have the `recorder` component enabled and your entity has `restore` set to `true` which is the default.
+To disable this feature, set `restore` to `false`.
 Additional information can be found in the [Restore state](/components/recorder/#restore-state) section of the [`recorder`](/components/recorder/) component documentation.

-If `restore` is set to `False`, the `initial` value will only be used when no previous state is found or when the counter is reset.
+If `restore` is set to `false`, the `initial` value will only be used when no previous state is found or when the counter is reset.

 ## {% linkable_title Services %}